raxmatovsanjar/raxmatovsanjar/README.md

 </p>

 <div size='20px'> Hi!
 My name is Raxmatov Sanjar.
-  I am a front-end developer, I'm a Competitive Programmer, I also like to create projects in Vue/Nuxt.
+  I am a front-end developer from Tashkent, Uzbekistan.
+I'm currently working [@UIC Group](https://uic.group/) as a Font-End engineer.
+I'm a Competitive Programmer, I also like   to create projects in Vue/Nuxt.
   Thank you for taking the time to view my GitHub Profile :smile:
 </div>